OHDSI/WhiteRabbit/docs/WhiteRabbit.md

 #### Google BigQuery

+If you want to use a BigQuery instance as the source database, after installing WhiteRabbit, you will need to download a zip file with the BigQuery JDBC driver, and unzip it in de `repo` directory of the WhiteRabbit installation.
+The latest version tested with WhiteRabbit is 1.5.2.1005 .

+The zip file can be downloaded [here](https://storage.googleapis.com/simba-bq-release/jdbc/SimbaJDBCDriverforGoogleBigQuery42_1.5.2.1005.zip).

 Google BigQuery (GBQ) supports two different connection/authentication methods: application default credentials and service account authentication.
 The former method is considered more secure because it writes auditing events to stackdriver.
 The specific method used is determined by the arguments provided to the configuration panel as described below.